Chat

 The next 3 are replies from the model.

-message[4] contains the outcome of those calls sent to the model.
+message[3] contains the outcome of the first tool call as an assistant message.

 message[5] is the final text reply from the model with the requested description.